Ascend/pytorch/docs/en/environment_variable_reference/（beta）TORCH_HCCL_ZERO_COPY.md

     ```

 - This environment variable is not supported in PyTorch graph mode (TorchAir) scenarios.
-- For other constraints, see "Zero-Copy Function" > "[Before You Start](https://www.hiascend.com/document/detail/en/canncommercial/900/API/hcclug/hcclcpp_07_0053.html)" section in the *CANN HCCL Library*.
+- For other constraints, see "Zero-Copy" > "[Before You Start](https://www.hiascend.com/document/detail/en/CANNCommunityEdition/900/API/hcclug/hcclcpp_07_0053.html)" section in the *CANN Huawei Collective Communication Library (HCCL)*.

 ## Supported Products